 I worked as a staff writer at the Chicago Reader through most of my twenties.
 There, I wrote primarily about Chicago politics.
 I inaugurated a regular “City Hall” column and for a time I co-wrote (with my good friend Ted Cox) the paper’s “Hot Type” column but mainly I wrote long cover articles delving into the distressing race politics dominating Chicago in the 1980s elected Harold Washington as its first black mayor.
 That experience led to my first book, Fire on the Prairie: Harold Washington and the Politics of Race, winner of the 1992 Carl Sandburg Award for best non-fiction and also the Chicago Sun-Times’s non-fiction book of the year.

-I thought I might write about Chicago politics forever – the topic is that fascinating – but love intervened and I headed to the San Francisco Bay Area.
-After a short stint covering politics for the Contra Costa Times and its sister publications, in 1991 I took a staff job at the East Bay Express, the alternative weekly serving Oakland and Berkeley.
+I thought I might write about Chicago politics forever but love intervened and I headed to the San Francisco Bay Area.
+After a short stint covering politics for the Contra Costa Times and its sister publications, in 1991 I took a staff job at the East Bay Express, the alternative weekly in Oakland and Berkeley.
 There I began writing about the youth violence epidemic plaguing Oakland, among other major U.S. cities.
 That work earned awards from the California Newspaper Publishers’ Association, the Society for Professional Journalists, and the San Francisco Bay Area Media Alliance, which named me its print journalist of the year in 1993.
-That work led to my second book, Drive-By, the true story of a single drive-by shooting that left a 13-year-old dead, put two other teenagers in the hospital, and led to the imprisonment of three young men aged 15 to 18.
+That led to my second book, Drive-By, the true story of a single drive-by shooting that left a 13-year-old dead, put two other teenagers in the hospital, and led to the imprisonment of three young men aged 15 to 18.
 That book, a 1995 New York Times Notable Book of the Year, was a finalist of Pen-West’s “Best of the West” award.